-When we return to Japan in 2019 we will be working with a team of church planters in order to see a witness for Christ raised up in a previously unchurched area.
-Our team is a mix of veterans and new first term missionaries, who have a vision to plant two or three churches simultaneously from a previously planted mother church, you can read more about the Cross Project here.
+When we returned to Japan in March, 2019 we began working with a team of church planters in order to see a witness for Christ raised up in a previously unchurched area.
+Our team is a mix of veterans and new first term missionaries, who have a vision to plant two churches simultaneously from a previously planted mother church, you can read more about the Cross Project here.
 With the number of churches and pastors in Japan being so small this is a good way to share resources and get more done!
 Please continue to pray for this as it unfolds, and follow our ministry for other ways you can be involved.
-Some of you might even join us in Japan to help with some of the outreach programs!

 Here are some important things about the Cross Project in Kawasaki.